norbertdev/mynemo/README.md

-# mynemo
+# Mynemo
-Mynemo suggest your next movie to see
+Mynemo suggests your next movie to see.